yhygao/CBIM-Medical-Image-Segmentation/README.md

 ### News
 We've released a new version paper of MedFormer, including more experiments and analysis, see in [MedFormer](https://arxiv.org/abs/2203.00131)
 Detail updates can be found in docs/change.md
+- **We update a revised version of [MedFormer](https://arxiv.org/abs/2203.00131) paper, including more experiments and analysis.
+The corresponding code will be updated soon**
 - **Support KiTS19 dataset.
 (Feb.
 10, 2023)**
 - **Support PyTorch DDP and AMP training.
 (Dec.
 19. 2022)**
 - **Add a tutorial on the usage of this repo: docs/tutorial.md (Still updating, Dec.
 19. 2022)**